martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ## Readability

-Readability in software refers to how easily a human reader can understand the purpose, control flow, and operation of the code.
+Readability in software refers to **how easily a human reader can understand the purpose, control flow, and operation of the code**.
 High readability means that the code is clear, easy to follow, and well-organized, which greatly enhances maintainability, collaboration, and reduces the likelihood of bugs.

 Key aspects: